csci-1301/csci-1301.github.io/lectures/160_foreach/readme.md

     }
     ```

-- In some cases, this code has unnecessary repetition: If you aren't using the counter `i` for anything other than an array index, you still need to declare it, increment it, and write the condition with `myArray.Length`
+- In some cases, this code has unnecessary repetition: If you are not using the counter `i` for anything other than an array index, you still need to declare it, increment it, and write the condition with `myArray.Length`

 - The **foreach loop** is a shortcut that allows you to get rid of the counter variable and the loop condition.
 It has this syntax: